grelade/grelade.github.io/_posts/2022-07-19-what-is-happening-on-wykop-pt1.md

 ![front](/assets/posts/2022-07-19/front.png)

 For some time I wondered about the inner workings of <a href="http://wykop.pl">wykop.pl</a>, one of Poland's main social networks not related to GAFA behemoths.
 In particular, there is an ongoing discussion about the existence and character of vote brigading campaigns on the website.
+Full data can be found <a href="https://www.kaggle.com/datasets/grelade/wykop-data-2022">here</a>.